 The curriculum of the Mechanical Engineering Department has included a Capstone or senior design project for several decades, as a one-semester course taken by students in their senior year.
-Beginning in Fall 2005, we expanded the Capstone experience to a two-semester sequence, ME 411 and 412.
+Later, we expanded the Capstone experience to a two-semester sequence, ME 411 and 412.
 This change was based on a comprehensive survey of other institutions and input from students and other constituents.
 We believe this offers several advantages to students and the project sponsors/advisors:

 - The additional time allows for more comprehensive projects, allows students to more fully develop their design and conceptualization abilities, and allows for stronger development of teamwork and other project-related skills